nickd16/Yolov1-with-EfficientnetV2-S/README.md

 # Yolov1-with-EfficientnetV2-S
-Implementation of Yolov1 with pretrained EfficientnetV2-S model in pytorch
+Implementation of Yolov1 from scratch with pretrained EfficientnetV2-S backbone coded in pytorch

 Results from the Test Set (Trained on pascalvoc 2012 dataset)